batteries-included/heyya/README.md

 # Heyya

-`Heyya` is a utility to help with snapshot testing your [Phoenix](https://www.phoenixframework.org/) components.
+`Heyya` is a utility to help with testing your [Phoenix](https://www.phoenixframework.org/) components and live view.
 Under the hood it uses [Snapshy](https://hex.pm/packages/snapshy)

 ## Getting Started